Skip to main content

 Growth Hormone Peptides and Sleep Enhancement

 Key peptides in this category are known as growth hormone secretagogues (GHSs).
 These compounds stimulate the pituitary gland to release human growth hormone (HGH).
-By supporting HGH release, they indirectly improve sleep quality, especially the deep stages when and cellular repair are most active.
+By supporting HGH release, they indirectly improve sleep quality, especially the deep stages when physical recovery and cellular repair are most active.

 Commonly utilized peptides include ∞